UcarLab/AMULET/README.md

 `--rfilter` A bed file of known problematic/repetitive regions to exclude from multiplet detection.

-`--q` The q-value threshold for detecting doublets.
+`--q` The q-value threshold for detecting multiplets.

 `--qrep` The q-value threshold for inferring repetitive regions to exclude from multiplet detection.